Tips for Successful Grant Writing

 Developing Your Budget

 There are two portions of every budget: the numeric part and the narrative.
 The numeric aspect of the budget is broken down into specific categories that establish your expenses and what supports them.
 The narrative portion reports on the numeric portion and details the costs of the expense and why you are requesting the funds.
 It should establish the benefits you would get from receiving the grant.
 Be realistic on your numbers - do not inflate numbers to try to impress the grantor.
 In this portion, ensure that the math is correct and the numbers you have submitted make sense with your business.
+If you need data on salaries or compensation because you do not have historical numbers you can use USDA Labor statistics specifically for farms or the US Department of Labor for outside roles.

 Cost Share or Match